filipemtz/project-management-tool/README.md

-# todolist_app
+# Project Management Tool

-This is a simple todo list app that allow hierarchical activities.
+This is an open source project management tool that allow hierarchical activities.

 ## Installation Instructions